phoswald/sample-openliberty/README.md

 Experiments with OpenLiberty and Docker, featuring:

 - Static web content
-- Dynamic web content using Thymeleaf
+- Dynamic web content using JAX-RS and Thymeleaf
 - REST endpoints using JAX-RS
 - Derby database using JPA